 You can use LendingTree’s calculator to see how much you need to pay each month to pay off your car loan in various time periods.

 FAQ: Paying off a car loan early

-Is it good to pay off a car loan early?
+Is it better to pay off the car or put money into savings?

-Does paying off a car loan early hurt your credit?
+Does paying your car loan early affect your credit?